Reeb Graph Metrics from the Ground Up: Bottleneck Distance

 This definition of \textit{ungraded} bottleneck distance is often seen when the input diagrams to be compared each have points of only one (and the same) type.
 For instance, $D_1$ and $D_2$ could each be a single subdiagram, such as $\Ord_0$.
 When this is the case, the matchings obviously only match points of the same type.
 However, in the case where multiple types are available but are forgotten, the distance can still be defined.
 Thus, we also give the definition of the \textit{graded} bottleneck distance which can accept multiple types of points in the diagram and ensures that they are differentiated.
-In our case, we are particularly interested in the extended persistence diagram of a Reeb graph, where we have four different types of points: $\Ext_0$, $\Ext_1$, $\Rel_0$, and $\Ord_0$.
-In this case, we define the graded bottleneck distance as follows.
+Recall that a \textbf{subdiagram} of a $d^{th}$-extended persistence diagram is one of three types: $\Ord_d,\Rel_d$ or $\Ext_d$.

-\begin{definition}[Graded bottleneck distance] Let $\ExDgm_1$ and $\ExDgm_2$ be extended persistence diagrams, each of which has four sub diagrams:
+\begin{definition}[Graded bottleneck distance] Let $\ExDgm(f)$ and $\ExDgm(g)$ be two full extended persistence diagrams.
+Denote the individual ungraded distances between subdiagram types of a fixed dimension $d$ as